LeeSteg/privatebebo/_posts/2019-03-18-DesignSenses.md

 <br>

 ### Mouse and keyboard
 Interaction through the mouse is similar to interaction through touch, in that the user can perform any action with pinpoint accuracy, on any part of the screen.
-The keyboard is a powerful tool in its own way, because it offers a wide variety of button and key inputs—and an even greater variety of combinations—for communication and navigation.
+The keyboard is a powerful tool in its own way, because it offers a wide variety of button and key inputs (and an even greater variety of combinations) for communication and navigation.

 ![Mouse & Keyboard](/privatebebo/img/Mouse_Keyboard.jpg)